freesewing/freesewing/markdown/dev/reference/plugins/bartack/en.md

-Now you can use the [bartack](/reference/api/macros/bartack/), [bartackAlong](/reference/api/macros/bartackalong/), and [bartackFractionAlong](/reference/api/macros/bartackfractionalong/) macros in your parts:
+Now you can use the [bartack](/reference/api/macros/bartack/), [bartackAlong](/reference/api/macros/bartackalong/), and [bartackFractionAlong](/reference/api/macros/bartackfractionalong/) macros in your parts.